LewKM/BookInventory-DevOps/README.md

 ## 1. Clone the GitHub Repository

-The first step is to clone the repository that holds both the frontend and backend projects.
+First, clone the repository containing both the frontend and backend projects:

-Open your terminal and run the following command:

 ```bash
 git clone git@github.com:LewKM/BookInventory-DevOps.git
 ```

-Navigate to the project directory:
+Then, navigate to the project directory:

 ```bash
 cd BookInventory-DevOps